 Cardamom has a pungent flavor that is all its own so it's difficult to find a similar substitute.
-Because it is used in aromatic curries, baked goods, and mulled beverages with other spices such as allspice, cinnamon, nutmeg, and clove, these are likely the best substitutes if you don’t have cardamom on hand.
+Because it is used in aromatic curries, baked goods, and mulled beverages with other spices such as allspice, cinnamon, nutmeg, and clove, these are likely the best substitutes if you don’t have green cardamom on hand.

 For black cardamom, a substitute like smoked paprika or smoked sea salt will add a similar smoky taste to recipes but will lack black cardamom’s distinctly pungent flavor.